quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Considerations for Simple Load Balancers

-A server deployment could load balance among servers using only source and destination IP addresses and ports.
+A server deployment could load-balance among servers using only source and destination IP addresses and ports.
 Changes to the client's IP address or port could result in packets being forwarded to the wrong server.
 Such a server deployment could use one of the following methods for connection continuity when a client's address changes.

-* Servers could use an out-of-band mechanism to forward packets to the correct server based on Connection ID.
+* Servers could use an out-of-band mechanism to forward packets to the correct server based on connection ID.

 * If servers can use a dedicated server IP address or port, other than the one that the client initially connects to, they could use the preferred_address